jweissman/orsino/playtesting.md

 [x] Should only be able to inspire if you have conscious allies [x] Fear message should be clarified: "X is frightened" not "X is too frightened to act" since it may not be their turn at all (ie fear event isn't only used on failed flee anymore) [now just 'X is frightened']
-[x] Finding rusted/silver/golden coins should grant XP bonus
+[x] Finding rusted/silver/golden coins should grant XP bonus [x] Make 'wait' the _last_ option in the action list... (adjusted hardcoded starting ability list but could be better!)

 ## Not really issues
 "Rooms should remember if you've searched/examined things (ie not reset on wandering monster)"